sparkfabrik/company-playbook/content/resources/seniority-acc-professional.md

 </span>

-* You help promote our brand, from paying attention to your professional social media presence to participating (better if as a speaker) in relevant conferences.
+* You actively promote our brand, paying attention to your professional social media presence, participating as a speaker at relevant conferences or online events and creating good content on behalf of the company.

 <span class='score only-print'>